binaryornot/binaryornot/README.rst

 Ultra-lightweight pure Python package to guess whether a file is binary or text, using a heuristic similar to Perl's `pp_fttext` and its analysis by @eliben.

-* Free software: BSD license
+* Free software: BSD 3 Clause license (BSD-3-Clause)
 * Documentation: https://binaryornot.readthedocs.io

 Status